 Common Ativan Drug Combinations

-Common drug combinations with Ativan include:
+Common drugs combined with Ativan include:

-Taking Ativan in combination with other drugs is very dangerous as it increases the risk of overdose.
-In some cases, excessive sedation from mixing drugs can lead to unconsciousness, coma or death.
+Taking Ativan in combination with other drugs is very dangerous, as it increases the risk of overdose.
+In some cases, excessive sedation from mixing drugs can lead to unconsciousness, coma, or death.

 Ativan Abuse Statistics

-Number of people who ended up in the emergency room in 2011 due to lorazepam (Ativan) complications.
+Number of people who ended up in the emergency room in 2011 due to Lorazepam (Ativan) complications.